boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 What about ranking?

 We don't actually need anything too fancy for searchcode really.
-While web search engines tend to use thousands of signals in order to know how to rank searchcode can get by with something simple such as TF/IDF or BM25.
+I doubt anyone is trying to game its search results, so spam isnt an issue nor is keyword stuffind.
+Anything that affects the ranking can just be deleted too.
+While web search engines tend to use thousands of signals in order to know how to rank searchcode can get by with something simple such as TF/IDF or a BM25 variant.
 Thankfully I have already implemented both (including the Lucene TF/IDF variant) for other projects, so moving over is a case of lift and shift.

-The question of course is can my implementation of it work fast enough over millions of matches.
-At what point is it too low and eating into our 200 ms time budget.
+The question being can my implementation of it work fast enough over millions of matches.
+At what point is it too slow and eating into our 200 ms time budget.

 Thankfully both are based on simple lookups, basic math, an assignment and then a sort.
-Which would do you think would be slowest?
+Which part  do you think would be slowest?
 Turns out it was not the ranking, but the sort.
-Once again thankfully sort algorithms are well understood and the Go one is obviously slow because of using interface.
-There are a few alternatives you can use such as https://github.com/twotwotwo/sorts/ or https://github.com/jfcg/sorty
+Thankfully sort algorithms are well understood and the Go one is slow because of using interface.
+There are a few alternatives you can use such as https://github.com/twotwotwo/sorts/ or https://github.com/jfcg/sorty to solve this although for structs you will need to modify as you see fit.
+Again the lack of generics bits us.

-Of course I need to work with my own type, so it was a matter of again copy paste and modify due to the lack of Go generics.

 However it did raise an interesting question.
 If you search for a common term such as boom on Bing or Google, both report over 50 million results.
 However the search still comes back instantly.
 Google claims it looked at 548,000,000.
 That number as I already established is lie, so lets assume it actually looked at 100 million.
 Its a common term so I will assume it was less overestimated than the other ones.
 That amount of results if we go by our calculations of about 500 terms per document and then 2504 bytes to store the terms of that document in the index,